 Gender and politics

 Gender, state and politics are the major foci of a number of on-going projects.
 The representation of women in political decision-making and the development of gender and family policies are areas well represented (principal investigator Associate professor Christina Bergqvist).
-An on-going doctoral project closely related to this area studies the Swedish policies on prostitution and the background to the world unique legislation on banning the bying of sex (doctoral student Josefina Eriksson).
+An on-going doctoral project closely related to this area studies the Swedish policies on prostitution and the background to the world unique legislation on banning the bying of sex (Dr. Josefina Eriksson).
 Political participation analyzed from a gender- and integration perspective also falls within this area (principal investigator Dr. Per Adman).

 The changing preconditions for welfare policies in Sweden and the challenges against “the Swedish model” has been the topic for research in the Department, both completed studies and on-going ones.
 Not least has areas such as health care and schools been investigated (principal investigators Dr. Paula Blomqvist, Associate professor Anders Lindbom).
 The on-going project “A kinder, more gentle, democracy” (supported by FAS) is preoccupied with the policies toward disabled persons in Swedish municipalities.
 This rich variation opens for possibilities of testing Lijphart’s thesis that consensus-democracy generates more beneficial policies for underprivileged groups.
 There are very weak support for that in the Swedish data (principal investigators Professor Leif Lewin, MD Barbro Lewin, Lina Westin and Associate professor Hanna Bäck).